WeAreWizards/blog/content/articles/looking-at-payments.md

 ```

 Stripe seems to give the best price but keep in mind you cand probably get better rates than the advertised one (at least for Paymill according to the employee I met ages ago).
-FastSpring is pretty damn expensive but seems to have european VAT handled for us.
+FastSpring is pretty damn expensive but seems to have European VAT handling built-in.

 ## Handling VAT

 ### Implementing it yourself
-In all cases, you need to ask for the customer's country in the checkout form to serve as billing address.
-You can prefill that by using the IP address for a better UX.
+In all cases, you need to ask for the customer's country in the checkout form to serve as an equivalent of a billing address.
+You can prefill that by using the IP address for better UX.

 You need to handle a few cases:

 #### Customer provides a VAT number
 Check that the VAT number is correct and match the country given.
-If it is valid, you only need to add a VAT if the customer is based in the same country as you.
-If it, isn't do not charge any VAT.
+If it is valid, you only need to add VAT if the customer is based in the same country as you.
+If the customer is not in the same country, do not charge any VAT.

 #### Customer doesn't provide VAT number
 Compare the country selected with the IP location.